junovhs/SlopChop/README.md

 ### Watch mode (planned/optional)

-A watch mode can make SlopChop feel like a continuous “integrity guardrail”:
+A watch mode can make SlopChop feel like a continuous "integrity guardrail":

 * run the fast structural scan when files change
 * surface new violations immediately